• Skip to primary navigation

 When you make this easy dog banana bread recipe, here are a few notes to keep in mind.

 Maybe you’ve heard not to allow dogs to eat baking soda or baking powder.
 Well, they are safe to use in baked foods like this one.
 Since there is only a teeny bit in each slice, it won’t harm your pup.
-The same rule applies for the small amount of cinnamon that’s in the bread.
+The same rule applies to the small amount of cinnamon that’s in the bread.

 If you can’t find oat flour at the store, make your own flour at home.
 Place uncooked old-fashioned oats in a blender or food processor and blend until it reaches flour consistency.
 You can also do the same with uncooked brown rice, making rice flour!